• Main Website

 Studies of veterans and victims of natural disasters who participated in horticultural therapies or nature-based rehabilitation programs found that both groups were better able to control symptoms of PTSD and developed more positive states of mind when in nature.

 Using nature as a safe place was an important part of lowering the participants’ feeling of alertness.
 One veteran reported how he felt that nature settings provided so much protection that he could close his eyes, something that he could rarely do in public.
-Others found that being in specific nature settings had positive impacts on their PTSD symptoms.
+Others reported positive impacts on their PTSD symptoms from being in specific nature settings

 Reducing loneliness